riker-rs/website/docs/actors.md

 - Message delivery is 'at-most-once'.
 A message will either fail to be delivered, or delivered one time.
 There is no repeat delivery of the same message.
 - An actor handles one message at any time
-- Messages are are stored in an actor's mailbox in order that they are received
+- Messages are stored in an actor's mailbox in order that they are received

 ## Example